SullysMustyRuby/BeamDemo/README.md

 Generally the demo1 is: http://localhost:4000
 and demo2 is: http://localhost:4001

+6. Login as any one of the users in the `/priv/user_seeds.exs` file.

 ## Demo Play
 - Change to all tables to :ets
 - Adjust table types: ram_copies, disc_copies, etc.